-A. Variance Findings pursuant to Chapter 19.720.040
+Variance Findings pursuant to Chapter 19.720.040

-Variance Requested: To allow 6-foot high split-face block walls within reduced project perimeter setbacks along Lurin, Cole, and Mariposa Avenue, where the Zoning Code requires 25 to 30 feet.
+Variance Requested: To allow 6-foot high split-face block walls within a 10 to 16 foot perimeter landscape setback along Lurin Avenue, where the Zoning

+Code requires 25 feet.

 1. The strict application of the provisions of the Zoning Code would result in practical difficulties or unnecessary hardships inconsistent with the general purpose and intent of the Zoning Code.